vvvv/The-Gray-Book/reference/extending/writing-nodes.md

 <center>Documentation shows up in NodeBrowser and Tooltip</center>

 > [!NOTE]
-> Don't forget to enable "XML Documentation File" in the c# projects properties to make sure the .xml file holding the documentation is generated.
+> Don't forget to enable "XML Documentation File" in the C# projects properties to make sure the .xml file holding the documentation is generated.
 This file will then always need to be next to the .dll, therfore always move those two files together!

 ### C# Ref Paramters